uhuruos/CloverOS/README.md

 ### Installing a DE
 After you log in and the "Start X?" dialog pops up, instead of y/n, type one of the WM options and hit y when it asks to install.

-### Package isn't available
-Make an issue so I can add the package.
-In the meantime, edit /etc/portage/make.conf and edit the following line:

-`EMERGE_DEFAULT_OPTS="--keep-going=y --autounmask-write=y --jobs=2 -G"`

-to

-`EMERGE_DEFAULT_OPTS="--keep-going=y --autounmask-write=y --jobs=2"`

-This disables the binhost and uses Portage's ebuilds for packages.

 ### How do I install systemd and pulseaudio?